all-in-one-of/snippets/HOU_SOP_Vellum.md

 # [Vellum Solver]
+- Geo - You can merge all geo and apply constraints by groups
+- Constrains
+- Colliion
+You can write initial attribs to points of geometry like velocity
 You can enter solver and manage forces inside
-Not updating some animatied values of attribs ffrom constrains in solver  instead of it dive velum solver and place "velumConstrainsProperties"
+Not updating some animatied values of attribs ffrom constrains in solver  instead of it dive velum solver and place `VelumConstraintProperties` check constr in each frame!
 # [Vellum Solver drape]
 To create drape from patches.
 `welding frame` - where it start to fuse  (maby work on frame 1 ?)
 `forces` - increse velocity damping and air drag if cloth move to much

 # Constraints
+Stack constraints and applay them to point groups:
+Edit it in "velumConstrainsProperties" inside vellum solver

-`Distance Along Edges` - Keep Stifnes and Damping `Distance` (like spring)
+`Distance ` - Keep Length Along Edges by Stifnes and Damping // basic
-`Bend Across Trix` - Keep angle  `Rotation` (rotation spring)
+`Bend ` (Rotation) - Keep angle Across Trix // basic
-`Cloth` - Bend, Length
-`Hair` - Bend, Length, Twist
+`Cloth` = `Distance` + `Bend`

+`Hair` = `StretchShear` + `BendTwist` - Use polylines as input (its like distance bend and twist)
-`String` - Bend, Length
+`String`  = `Distance` + `Angle` - cheaper than hairs

 `Pin to Target` - Help
-`Attach to Geo` - Help
-`Stich` - Help (no łaczenie clohow)
+`Attach to Geo` - to stick to geometry (target to geo to stic / up value of clostest point ) `Stich` - Help (no łaczenie clohow)
 `Pressure` - filled with compresable (Air) `Volume` - Constraint
 `Tetrahedral Volume` - filled with uncompresable fluid (water) fwm
 `Weld Points` -
-`Glue`  -
+`Glue`  -   ( Source and target geo
 `Struts` - internal struts that conect opose sides, so sstretch body    stiff default 10 not stiff as much  100 stiffer